JinyuanChang-Lab/BayesianPenalizedEL/README.md

 ## Codes

 We have adhered to the section titles and provided the main codes used for numerical studies and real data analysis in the main paper.
-Furthermore, the main codes for the numerical studies in the supplementary material are included in folder "Additional Numerical".
+Furthermore, the main codes for the numerical studies in the supplementary material are included in folder "Additional Numerical Results".